azimut/water/README.md

 * `example1.lisp` translation of basic example provided with lisp-magick-wand.
 Just evaluate `(draw-a-few-lines)`
 * `example2.lisp` same as above but with an update (auto) and draw (manual) loop, evalute `(make-line)` and `(draw-a-few-lines)`
 * `example3.lisp` removed classes and update/draw calls but made all the `wands` globals, use any of the commented draw calls with the global wands.
 Don't forget to push-g.
+* `example4.lisp` animation with stepper once per second, removed use of new-image on clear

 ## License